-I have a full well-shaped mouth and if I wear a certain shade of lipstick the average person passing me on the street might mistake me for being an attractive woman.
+I have a full well-shaped mouth and if I wear a certain shade of lipstick the average person passing me on the street might mistake me for an attractive woman.
 A fortuneteller once told me that I have lived many lives and I have always had the same eyes, that I was a popular model in Italy during the Renaissance, and that someday while strolling through a museum I may come face to face with myself.
 This is preposterous of course, but the idea has lingered with me for some time now and it gives me comfort.

-I used to climb a tree at the top of our street to find some quiet.
+I used to climb a tree at the top of our street to escape my noisy house.
 Sometimes I slipped away to our garage.
-Playing was hard work.
-I tried to put some kind order to the array of uncomfortable stuff.
-Playing was hard work.
-There was a lawn mower and a hose.
-There were boxes stacked on a demi lune side table with a cracked leg.
-The boxes were filled with broken lamps, porcelain figurines dressed in elegant costumes from a long ago age, trinket boxes, and a chipped press glass candy dish.
-These my mother could not part with.
+Playing there was hard work.
+I tried to put order to the chaos of uncomfortable stuff I found.
+There was a lawn mower and a hose and a demi lune table with a broken leg.
+There were boxes were filled with broken lamps and porcelain figurines dressed in costume from long ago.
+A trinket box, and a chipped candy dish, these my mother could not part with.

 AFTER THINGS (part two) could follow some time soon...